Menu

 NameTypeDescription

-service_type optionalstringHow the order is delivered/served to the customer.
-One of: delivery, collection or eat_in.
+service_type optionalstringMethod of delivery/serving to the customer.
+Can be: delivery, collection, or eat_in.

-expected_time optionalTimeThe time the customer is expecting to get his order.
+expected_time optionalTimeTime the customer expects to receive the order.

-confirmed_time optionalTimeThe time the customer will receive his order.
+confirmed_time optionalTimeConfirmed time for the customer to receive the order.

-customer_id optionalstringThe id of the customer who placed the order.
-Cannot be used together with customer_list_id, customer_private_ref, or customer.
-For more information, see Order's Customer.
+customer_id optionalstringID of the customer placing the order.
+Cannot be used with customer_list_id, customer_private_ref, or customer.
+See Order's Customer.

-customer_list_id & customer_private_ref optionalstringThe private ref and customer list of the customer who placed the order.
-Cannot be used together with customer_id or customer.
-For more information, see Order's Customer.
+customer_list_id & customer_private_ref optionalstringCustomer list and private reference for the customer placing the order.
+Cannot be used with customer_id or customer.
+See Order's Customer.

 custom_fields optionalCustomFieldsAdditional data attached to the order.